C++ - Forward List front() Function

-The C++ forward_list::front function is used to return a reference to the first element of the forward_list.
+The C++ forward_list::front function returns a reference to the first element of the forward_list.
 Please note that, Unlike the forward_list::begin function, which returns the iterator pointing to the first element, it returns the a direct reference to the same element of the forward_list.

 Syntax